trueagi-io/hyperon-experimental/docs/DEVELOPMENT.md

 ## How to check release job in fork

+If you don't need to test publishing or Docker building procedures just run release workflow manually.
+Otherwise you need to trigger release as usual.

 First you need to select the test release version.
 It should contain an additional version digit after the latest officially released version.
 Let's say the latest released version is `0.1.7`.
 Then the test release version